Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Introduction

-Despite the unilateral utility of these theoretical and algorithmic frameworks, the applicability of indirect methods to constrained problems remains limited.
+Despite the practicality of these theoretical and algorithmic frameworks, the applicability of indirect methods to constrained problems remains limited.
 With respect to spacecraft rendezvous, a major constraint of interest involves bounding the maximum impulse that a spacecraft can execute at a given time.
-All satellites, such as those of the VISORS mission, have propulsion systems that naturally constrain the amount of $\Delta V$ that can be applied to the system at a given time, necessitating the use of maneuver splitting algorithms or other heuristic approaches \cite{guffanti2023autonomousguidancenavigationcontrol} which lead to suboptimal maneuver plans and generally increased computational burden.
+All satellites, such as those of the VISORS mission, have propulsion systems that naturally constrain the amount of $\Delta V$ that can be applied at a given time, necessitating the use of maneuver splitting algorithms or other heuristic approaches \cite{guffanti2023autonomousguidancenavigationcontrol} which lead to suboptimal maneuver plans or increased computational burden.
 More broadly, it is often practical to distribute $\Delta V$ expenditure for spacecraft relative motion irrespective of propulsion constraints to reduce the aggressiveness of maneuver plans.
-In the case of rendezvous over 10s of kilometers, naively applying a scheme without the consideration of impulse magnitude can result in maneuver plans that are unsafe, unrealizable, or otherwise undesirable.

-To address this theoretical and algorithmic gap, this paper introduces impulse magnitude constraints by applying inequality constraints over the integral of input normed function spaces.
-It is shown that the resulting formulation preserves the impulsive quality of the solution, and can be easily extended to semi-infinite programming techniques to produce an efficient and reliable solution procedure.
+To address this theoretical and algorithmic gap, this paper introduces impulse magnitude constraints by applying inequality constraints to the integral of the input norm over specified time windows.
+It is shown that the resulting formulation preserves the impulsive quality of the solution and can be easily extended to semi-infinite programming techniques to yield an efficient and reliable solution procedure.
 The algorithm is demonstrated for several optimal control problems of interest in spacecraft relative motion control.
 In contrast to other formulations of input-constrained optimal control \cite{acikmese,taheri}, which are ubiquitous in aerospace literature, the formulation presented here is unique in that it preserves solution impulsivity, allowing for both improved algorithmic procedures and more desirable maneuver plans.